 The conscience lesson

 In 2006 I clipped a "Crankshaft" Sunday comic by Tom Batiuk and Chuck Ayers.
-It was a reminder of growing up.
+It was a reminder of my own youth.
+I bought Dick Tracy every month.
 The character, Jeff, mentions reading his old Dick Tracy comics about the killer Flattop Jr. The cover in the strip is Harvey Comics #129, from 1958, the first of a 4-issue continued story.

 Flattop Jr is an inventive guy.
 He has a tricked-out car with a refrigerator, hot plate, and all the comforts of home.
 He can live in his car if he needs to, and he needs to after running into Joe Period, a juvenile delinquent on the lam with Dick Tracy on his trail.